vrm-c/vrm-specification/specification/VRMC_vrm_animation-1.0/how_to_transform_human_pose.md

 - `PoseForA`: Pose data that gives the intended look when applied to model A
 - `TPoseB`: Model B rest rotation

-Given the above, we will explain how to obtain pose data that looks the same as `PoseForA` when applied to `PoseForB`: Model B.
+Given the above, we will explain how to obtain pose data `PoseForB` that looks the same as `PoseForA` when applied to Model B.

 ### intermediate format: NormalizedLocalRotation